dariasevsk/rsschool-cv/cv.md

 **Phone:** +79819136509

-### About myself:
+### About me:

 I work at sattellite TV store as a manager.
-There are no self-development in this work.
+There are no self-development in this job.
 I have always had an interest in the IT field, but I didn't dare to try myself in something new.
 And now I think the time has come.
 My goal is to become a Junior Front-End Developer and continue to develop in this direction.

 ### Skills: